ankidroid/apisample/README.md

 Besides this, the users are given the following settings:
 - select the deck for adding notes to
 - select whether or not audio/video files should be deleted upon insertion to Anki
-- enable app version log to added notes in a separate field
+- enable logging the app version to added notes in a separate field
 - disable marking duplicates with the error tag

 ## Contributing